-- Use of distributed energy resources (DERs) can provide significant benefits, but may also create operational and economic issues for electric utilities, which should be addressed at the local and state level. - The American Public Power Association (APPA) supports federal programs that help public power utilities continue to invest in new and innovative DER technologies. - APPA supports federal regulatory policies under which DERs cannot participate in wholesale electric markets without the consent of state and local regulators.
+- Use of distributed energy resources (DERs) can provide significant benefits but may also create operational and economic issues for electric utilities, which should be addressed at the local and state levels. - The American Public Power Association (APPA) supports federal programs that help public power utilities continue to invest in new and innovative DER technologies. - APPA supports federal regulatory policies under which DERs can only participate in wholesale electric markets with the consent of state and local regulators.